tomy-shen/TW-Style/README.md

 ## Installation

-To install TW-Style, just download .zip and unpack it to your Redmine's public/themes folder.
+To install TW-Style, just download .zip and unpack it to your Redmine's themes/ folder.
 Then go to Redmine > Administration > Settings > Display and select TW-Style from the list and save the changes.

+> Due to the update of redmine 6, the current themes need to be precompiled after the initial installation.
+Reference [here](https://www.redmine.org/issues/41754).

 ## Issues are listed in different colors according to their priority